JimEverest/RecMaster/README.md

-# FastShot Screen Recorder
+# RecMaster Screen Recorder

-FastShot Screen Recorder is a high-performance screen recording tool built with Python, featuring system audio capture and multi-monitor support.
+RecMaster is a simple & smooth screen recording tool built with Python, featuring system audio capture and multi-monitor support.
 It leverages Windows native APIs for optimal performance and reliability.

 ## Features